spiral/docs/database/migrations.md

 # Migrations
-Spiral ships with set of embedded commands to control your database migrations, [component](https://github.com/spiral/migrations) is build upon DBAL and support virtual databases and prefixes.
+Spiral ships with a set of embedded commands to control your database migrations, [component](https://github.com/spiral/migrations) is build upon DBAL and support virtual databases and prefixes.

 ## Configure Migrations (optional)